KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 }
 ```

-Make sure to make this available to both the app and the keyboard, since they both need it.
+Make sure to that the App Group is registered for both the app and the keyboard, since they both need it.

-### 5. Configure the keyboard
+### Step 5.
+Configure dictation in the keyboard

-KeyboardKit Pro will register a keyboard dictation service when you register a valid license.
-To configure your it with an app-specific configuration, just call ``DictationContext/setup(with:)``.
+To configure your keyboard with an app-specific dictation configuration, just call ``DictationContext/setup(with:)`` on the ``KeyboardInputViewController/dictationContext``.

-You can now start dictation with the ``KeyboardAction/dictation`` action or by calling ``KeyboardDictationService/startDictationFromKeyboard(with:)`` manually.
+You can now start dictation with a ``KeyboardAction/dictation`` action or call ``KeyboardDictationService/startDictationFromKeyboard(with:)``.
 If everything is correctly configured, your keyboard will then open your app and start dictation.

-### 6. Configure the app
+### Step 6.
+Configure dictation in the app

-To make your app handle dictation, you must first register your KeyboardKit Pro license key, then create a ``DictationContext`` and apply a `.keyboardDictation` modifier to your application's root view:
+To make your app handle dictation, you must first register your KeyboardKit Pro license key, then create a ``DictationContext`` with your app-specific configuration.
+You can then apply a `.keyboardDictation(...)` view modifier to your app's root view:

 ```swift
 import SwiftUI